blackflux/robo-config-plugin/test/projects/assorted/@npm-opensource/CONFDOCS.md

 GitHub is a code hosting platform for collaboration and version control.
 Lets you and others work together on projects.

-### <a name="blackfluxrobo-config-plugin-req-ref-javascript">javascript</a> ([`link`](https://en.wikipedia.org/wiki/JavaScript))

-*Programming Language.*

-JavaScript, often abbreviated as JS, is a high-level, interpreted programming language that conforms to the ECMAScript specification.
-It is characterized as dynamic, weakly typed, prototype-based and multi-paradigm.

 ### <a name="blackfluxrobo-config-plugin-req-ref-git">git</a> ([`link`](https://git-scm.com/))

 *Version control system.*